Erin Quill: Career

-Quill made a speech at LA Stage Day in 2013 against 'yellowface' casting—the casting of Caucasians to portray Asian people.
+Quill made a speech at LA Stage Day in 2013 against 'yellowface' casting.
 She writes on theater and LGBT issues, and her work has been referenced in The New York Times, The LA Times, The International Business Times, Backstage, The Huffington Post, NPR, and Playbill.

-Quill performs and occasionally hosts charity events benefiting Desert Aids Project and for Broadway Cares/EFA.
+Quill performs in and occasionally hosts charity events benefiting Desert Aids Project and for Broadway Cares/EFA.
 She was an original and continuing member of the cast of Sparkle: A Holiday Concert, and co-hosted Celebrity Doodles in 2014.

-In 2017 Quill hosted a panel at BroadwayCon about ethnic diversity in theatre.
+In 2017, Quill hosted a panel at BroadwayCon about ethnic diversity in theatre.